-The 2017 Tax Cut and Jobs Act created the federal Qualified Opportunity Zone (QOZ) program that offers flexible tax savings and diversification tools for taxpayers generating large capital gains.
-The goal of the program is to spur investments in economically challenged areas in order to promote business growth and economic revitalization, thereby providing social, community, and individual resident benefits.
-Individuals, C and S Corporations, REITs, partnerships, trusts, and other pass-through entities can sell their appreciated capital assets (both short-term and long-term) and elect to reinvest all or a portion of the capital gain income into Qualified Opportunity Funds (QOF).
+The federal Qualified Opportunity Zone (QOZ/OZ) program, originally enacted under the 2017 Tax Cuts and Jobs Act, offers a flexible tax savings and diversification tool for taxpayers generating large capital gains.
+The program was extended under the One Big Beautiful Bill (OBBB), officially concluding OZ 1.0 on December 31, 2026 (but retaining OZ 1.0 census tracts through December 31, 2028) and launching OZ 2.0 with renewed focus and updated provisions.
+The goal of the program remains to spur investments in low-income areas to promote business growth and economic revitalization, providing social, community, and individual benefits.
+Individuals, C and S Corporations, REITs, partnerships, and other pass-through entities can sell appreciated capital assets and elect to reinvest the resulting capital gain into a Qualified Opportunity Fund (QOF).

 How it Works: